Mahaletchumy Arujanan: Career

 Mahaletchumy started her career as a Technical and Admin Officer with Sandoz Agro Chemicals in 1992.
 Her stint at Sandoz did not last long as the company merged with Ciba Geigy and the regional office she was working was closed.
 She joined The International Plant Genetic Resources Institute, now known as Bioversity International as a Programme Officer.
 She left after 2 years to join the healthcare company DXN.
 Mahaletchumy left DXN and joined Total Health Concept.
 1999 to 2002, Arujanan was struggling to build a career and finally left Total Health Concept in 2002.

 She joined the Malaysian Biotechnology Information Centre (MABIC) in January 2003 as a Project Officer and was promoted to be the Executive Director in May 2005.
 Mahaletchumy revamped MABIC, made efforts to introduce the centre to key ministries and government agencies, and forged a strong relationship with international partners.
 She started engaging with various stakeholders to create awareness on biotechnology.
 This led her to be a pioneer in science communication in Malaysia.
 She was appointed the Global Coordinator of ISAAA on 1 May 2019.
 She is currently responsible for the entire network of ISAAA that has its presence in South East Asia, South Asia, East Asia, Africa, USA, and Latin America.

-Mahaletchumy's involvement in many areas of science communication from influencing policies and regulations; to inspiring students to pursue STEM education; ensuring science is commercialised; adoption of emerging technologies that attract public concerns such as genetic modification, gene editing, cell therapy and novel foods; alleviating risk-averse attitude among investors; raising public understanding of science to empower them to make informed decisions; and even ensuring religious leaders are informed about bioethical issues made her a visionary and a leader in this field globally.
+Mahaletchumy's involvement in many areas of science communication includes influencing policies and regulations; inspiring students to pursue STEM education; ensuring science is commercialised; adoption of emerging technologies that attract public concerns such as genetic modification, gene editing, cell therapy and novel foods; alleviating risk-averse attitude among investors; raising public understanding of science to empower them to make informed decisions; and ensuring religious leaders are informed about bioethical issues.

 Mahaletchumy's advocacy initiatives across academia, industry, government, and intergovernmental organizations earned her many roles.
 She sits on the Selangor Bio advisory Council to provide advice on biotechnology development in the state; and Board Member of the Malaysia Board of Technologists (MBOT).
 In the academic sector she serves as the Adjunct Lecturer for UCSI, Monash University Malaysia, and AIMST University; and a member of Industry Advisory Panel for QUEST International University Perak.
 She serves in the editorial board member of Estidotmy, an online science publication to bring science and maths closer to society.

 Mahaletchumy is also on the advisory board for Cornell Alliance for Science, Farming Future Bangladesh, Genetic Literacy Project (USA) and Mustafa Science and Technology Foundation for women.

 She also served UN FAO as its International Consultant on Strategy for Public Participation and Outreach for Sri Lanka from 2019-2022.

 Mahaletchumy plays an active role as a trainer/consultant for talent development in STEM for the Malaysian Bioeconomy Corporation, Industry Cluster of Excellence, Ministry of Higher Education Malaysia, and Khazanah GIFT programme that aims to help graduates to accelerate in their career.